-Purpose of the meeting Croydon Specific Actions Identify and clarify concerns Market Facing Safeguarding and Quality Assurance Officer is required to put forward the findings to the meeting Chair Decide what communication is to be sent to relevant stakeholders in line with (above) communication strategy (consider how to communicate with Ordinarily communication with service users will be led by the provider, communication to be discussed with the Chair of the process (or appointed colleague) prior to being issued.
-All relevant stakeholders to agree on what gets individual clients and their communicated and who is responsible for this relatives) agree timescales.
-Ensure appropriate advocacy and support This will be where applicable Listen to the views of the provider Provider invited to give their own views and evidence Safeguarding planning to consider the type of enquiries, leads and timescales Safeguarding Plan to be decided on, consider interface with Section 42 safeguarding enquiries, data protection matters to be considered i.e. should a enquiry officer for a single client be present for the entire meeting or just the section relevant to their client Consider actions to monitor the safety of people and agree triggers to escalate risk, whilst improvements are being made Triggers to be discussed in the findings meeting Consider commissioning intentions Chair to decide on potential suspension/ ongoing suspension of commissioning and potential provision for alternate service.
+Purpose of the meeting Croydon Specific Actions Identify and clarify concerns Market Facing Safeguarding and Quality Assurance Officer is required to put forward the findings to the meeting Chair Decide what communication is to be sent to relevant stakeholders in line with (above) communication strategy (consider how to communicate with individual clients and their relatives) Ordinarily communication with service users will be led by the provider, communication to be discussed with the Chair of the process (or appointed colleague) prior to being issued.
+All relevant stakeholders to agree on what gets communicated and who is responsible for this agree timescales.
+Ensure appropriate advocacy and support This will be where applicable Listen to the views of the provider Provider invited to give their own views and evidence

+Safeguarding planning to consider the type of enquiries, leads and timescales Safeguarding Plan to be decided on, consider interface with Section 42 safeguarding enquiries, data protection matters to be considered i.e. should a enquiry officer for a single client be present for the entire meeting or just the section relevant to their client Consider actions to monitor the safety of people and agree triggers to escalate risk, whilst improvements are being made Triggers to be discussed in the findings meeting Consider commissioning intentions Chair to decide on potential suspension/ ongoing suspension of commissioning and potential provision for alternate service.
+The meeting should consider if the provider concerns process is appropriate.
 Consider risk management plan and safeguarding plan(s) Set date for Findings Meeting Consider Timescales below.